AI Coding Agents Need a Source of Truth

 Now the agent has something to compare against.
 A task is either supported by the brief or it is not.
 A feature is either in scope or it is not.
 An assumption is either written down or it is not.

-Without a brief, the agent works from vibes.
+Without the brief, the agent works from vibes.

 The human should edit the brief

-The important step is not that the agent writes the brief.
+The important part is not that the agent writes the brief.

-The important step is that the human reviews it before planning starts.
+The important part is that a human reviews it before planning starts.

-This catches the cheap mistakes early.
+This catches cheap mistakes while they are still cheap.
 Maybe the agent misunderstood the goal.
-Maybe it added a non-goal.
+Maybe it quietly added a non-goal.
 Maybe it missed a constraint.
-Maybe there is an open question that must be answered first.
+Maybe an open question blocks the whole thing.

-Fixing that in the brief takes one minute.
+Fixing that in the brief takes a minute.

-Fixing it after the agent writes code can take hours.
+Fixing it after the agent has written code can take hours.

 Size the task before planning it

 Some tasks are tiny.
 Change a label.
 Fix one error message.
 Add a missing flag.
-These should not become a large plan.
+These should not become a five-part architecture plan.

 Some tasks are medium.
 Add a small feature.
 Change one flow.
 Refactor one package.
-These need a short checklist and tests.
+These need a short checklist and a real verification step.

 Some tasks are large.
-They touch many files, have tradeoffs, and need review points.
+They cross boundaries, touch multiple files, and need review points.

-The agent should decide the size before it plans the work.
+The agent should classify the task before it plans the work.

-If every task gets the same heavy process, the process becomes noise.
-You ask for one small fix and get a five-part architecture plan.
-Nobody wants that.
+If every request gets the same heavy process, the process becomes noise.
+You ask for one small fix and get a strategy document.
+Nobody in their right mind wants that.

 Small tasks should stay small.

-This is not about being lazy.
-It is about matching the workflow to the risk.
+This is not laziness.
+It is matching process to risk.

 Review artifacts, not feelings

-A critic step can be useful, but only if it checks something concrete.
+A critic step can help, but only if it checks something concrete.

 Better: